-- Complete, identifying information.
-Students are responsible for completely and accurately identifying each work with the specific level of detail provided within the image set: title or designation, name of the artist and/or culture of origin, date of creation, and media.
-Similarly, if students choose to refer to works beyond the image set in the context of the AP Art History Exam, they are responsible for identifying those works with the same degree of detail. - > Title/Designation name or standard description of the work (location included as present-day city and nation for architectural monuments) - > Artist/Culture individual and/or culture from which the work originated - > Date of creation time in which the work was created - > Media material from which the work was created - Image(s) of the work.
+- ▶ Complete identifying information.
+Students are responsible for completely and accurately identifying each work with the specific level of detail provided within the image set: title or designation, name of the artist and/or culture of origin, date of creation, and materials.
+Similarly, if students choose to refer to works beyond the image set in the context of the AP Art History Exam, they are responsible for identifying those works with the same degree of detail. - > Title/Designation name or standard description of the work (location included as present-day city and nation for architectural monuments) - > Artist/Culture individual and/or culture from which the work originated - > Date of creation time in which the work was created - > Materials ingredients and components used to create a work of art - ▶ Image(s) of the work.
 Each work is represented by one or more images.
 Large and complex monuments such as the Parthenon will be represented by multiple images and specified areas of focus, such as specific floor/site plans, architectural elements including interior and exterior views, and sculptural elements.
 Contextual images may also be provided.
 The images within the image set are the same as those that will appear on the AP Art History Exam.
 Thumbnail images of each work are included with the image set.